MiquelM-3/PAE_projecte/README.md

-Detailed report on the PROJECTE.pdf file
+Detailed report on the PROJECTE.pdf file (which also includes the code for the RTOS project)